cms636/cms636.github.io/_posts/2018-09-10-ben-silverman-ta.md

 title: Ben Silverman (TA)
 author: Ben Silverman
 display-rank: 2
+tags: ''
 ---

 ![Ben_Silverman.jpg](/assets/Ben_Silverman.jpg)

-Ben Silverman is a first-year graduate student in the Comparative Media Studies Master of Science program.
-His research primarily concerns participatory archives, fandom, and ethnography in online communities.
-At HyperStudio, Ben acts as a research assistant, co-developing the [US-Iran project](http://hyperstudio.mit.edu/projects/us-iran/), running the [h+d insights newsletter](https://us1.campaign-archive.com/?u=441802f75b344eb94cf268ec5&id=9da2301f9b&e=[UNIQID]), and continuing exploratory research in digital archives.
-Ben also studied computer music at Brown University and enjoys making music, art, and friends.
+Ben Silverman is a second-year graduate student in the Comparative Media Studies Master of Science program.
+His research primarily concerns participatory archives, fandom, affect, and queer online communities.
+At the Active Archives Initiative, Ben acts as a research assistant, co-developing the Annotation Studio software, running the Active Archives newsletter, and continuing exploratory research in digital archives.
+Ben also studied computer music at Brown University and makes techno music in his spare time.